Hello from Jane

 The Strategy identifies three priority audiences which we hope you will be reflected in your upcoming initiatives to increase our collective heft.
 They are women, Māori, and Pacific Peoples.
 Thanks to the FSC and the NZBA for stepping up to lead two of the initial strategy projects – and we look forward to hearing of many more.
 By providing resource and support to strengthen financial capability within these priority groups, the benefits will ripple throughout New Zealand.

 We’ll be running regular webinars and an annual hui to share information and foster connections.
-The first of these is on 5 May, a webinar focused on Money Week – you can register here.
+The first of these is on 5 May, a webinar focused on Money Week.
 We’ll be checking in on where you’re at with your projects and keeping the channels of communication open across government, iwi, NGO and industry groups.

 The Strategy can be found on our website, along with details of the plan to bring it to life.
 The work is only just starting!